 Happy Easter from Church Housing Trust

-In previous years I had never done anything especially spectacular: given up crisps, chocolate, coffee, booze, swearing.
+In previous years I had never sacrificed anything especially spectacular: no more crisps, chocolate, coffee, booze, swearing.
 This year I went all out and decided to give up sugar.
 No more nipping to the kitchen for a chocolate biscuit to distract myself from boredom.
 No pastries to go with a mid-morning coffee.
 And definitely no tubs of Ben and Jerry’s after a long week.